PaulOfford/mbserver/README.md

 Commands can be in one of two formats:

 * Command Line Interface (CLI) - typically sent from the Outgoing Message Box of JS8Call on a client machine
-* Application Program Interface (API) - typically sent from an application running on the client machine and communicating using JS8
+* Application Program Interface (API) - typically sent from an application (such as mbclient) running on the client machine and communicating using JS8

 The client SHOULD NOT switch between formats during a conversation.
 Although this may work, there is no guarantee it will work in the future.